obada-naser/reading-notes/201-course/class06.md

 when we already entered the DOM node we can now also change the attributes of this element by only two steps:
     *  first by selecting the element node with the attribute we need to change follow it with a period symbol.
     *  Then use one of those methods to work with it:  getAttribute(), hasAttribute(), setAttribute(), removeAttribute().

+## Problem domain

+A problem domain is the area of expertise or application that needs to be examined to solve a problem.
+A problem domain is simply looking at only the topics of an individual's interest, and excluding everything else.